6 Fertility Exercises to Support Your Reproductive Health

 Section Summary: The best exercise for fertility is one you enjoy enough to maintain consistently, provided it keeps intensity at a light-to-moderate level.
 Activities that boost heart rate and blood circulation without causing extreme physical stress may support reproductive health for both partners, while exercises that help manage stress provide additional benefits during the conception journey.

-While it's important to choose a workout you enjoy, your pre-pregnancy workout should not be so intense that it could cause your period to stop.
-While you don't need to avoid any exercises specifically, you may need to make your workouts less intense.
-If you regularly participate in marathon running or extreme sports, talk to your doctor about your fertility workout options.
-They can help you put together a workout plan that supports your fertility goals and helps you stay healthy.
+That said, your pre-pregnancy workout shouldn't be so intense that it could cause your period to stop.
+You don't need to avoid any exercises entirely, but you may need to dial back the intensity.
+If you regularly run marathons or take part in extreme sports, it's worth having a conversation with your doctor.
+They can help you build a plan that supports your fertility goals while keeping you strong and healthy.

 Section Summary: Choose exercises you enjoy to maintain consistency.
 Your pre-pregnancy workout should be moderate enough to sustain your menstrual cycle — consult your doctor if you regularly participate in high-intensity training.